Getting started with OpenAI and AI Configs

 Step 4: Get the AI Config in your application

 Retrieve the AI Config from LaunchDarkly by calling the completion config function.
-Pass a context that represents the current user and a fallback configuration.
+Pass a context that represents the current user.
+A fallback configuration is optional — if LaunchDarkly is unreachable and no fallback is provided, the config returns with enabled: false.

 Here is how to get the AI Config: